 Your Care Coordinator is here to provide you with the individual support and assistance you need.
 With you every step of the way, your Care Coordinator will get to know you and be a familiar face as part of your care.

 You can meet with your Care Coordinator in person or over the phone, and he or she will even attend doctor appointments with you to make sure all your questions are answered.

 Nothing!
 Your benefits have not changed and you will still receive your benefits through Original Medicare.

-Accountable Care Organizations and You: Frequently Asked Questions (FAQ) for people with Medicare - provided by the Centers for Medicare & Medicaid Services by clicking on the link below:
+Additionally, you may review Accountable Care Organizations and You: Frequently Asked Questions (FAQ) for People with Original Medicare, provided by the Centers for Medicare & Medicaid Services by clicking on the link below: